eegli/tinyparse/readme.md

 ## Usage with object literals

-The default object needs to specify the **exact types** that are desired for the parsed arguments.
-The exact values of `defaultInput` don't matter as long as the types are correct.
+The object that is passed to the factory needs to specify the **exact types** that are desired for the parsed arguments.
+Its **exact values** will be used as a fallback/default.

 ```ts
 import { parserFactory } from '@eegli/tinyparse';